deercreeklabs/lancaster/README.md

 * `double-schema`
 * `bytes-schema`
 * `string-schema`

 These schemas can be used directly or combined into complex schemas.

 ## Creating Complex Schemas
-Lancaster provides functions and macros to create [complex Avro schemas](http://avro.apache.org/docs/current/spec.html#schema_complex):
+Lancaster provides the following functions and macros to create [complex Avro schemas](http://avro.apache.org/docs/current/spec.html#schema_complex):
 * [record-schema](#record-schema)
 * [enum-schema](#enum-schema)